borisqua/matrix-math/README.md

 ```bash
 ./start_app
 ```
-or in Windows command console
+or in the Windows command console
 ```cmd
 start_app.cmd
 ```